top of page

 Access

-There is a small free parking lot right at the trailhead, which fills up quickly.
+Part at the small free parking lot right at the trailhead.
 If its full, continue down the road to Inagoyu Hotspring, which will have more parking (Pay inside; it was a couple 100¥).
 There is a trail through the forest to go up, so you don't have to walk along the road (~15min walk)

 Trail description